 So I did what anyone would do.
 I got lazy.

 I dropped all my scenes into the same document and shared it on GoogleDocs.

-- The stupid thing was nearly 460 fucking pages long.
-No one could read it, except for my most dedicated reader, Lyndsay.
-She would open the document, spend twenty minutes getting ready for bed, and check back constantly to see if it was done.
-That thing took an average of ten minutes to load completely, and while that was happening, your screen would jump all over the place and the comment button wouldn’t work.
+- It was nearly 460 pages long.
+No one could read it, except for my most dedicated reader, L. She would open the document, spend twenty minutes getting ready for bed, and check back to see if it was done.
+That thing took an average of ten minutes to load completely and while that was happening your screen would jump all over the place and the comment button wouldn’t work.

 - Everyone could see each other’s comments.
-I was getting a stupid amalgamation of opinions by virtue of cross contamination rather than each person’s thoughts.
+I quickly realized I was getting an amalgamation of opinions by virtue of cross contamination rather than by the merit of each person’s thoughts.
 After all, one of them might think, “That was stupid.
 I should tell her” and then see that everyone else had liked that part.
 So.
-Goddamn.
+Damn.
 Ineffective.

 - It was intimidating.
 Here I was, asking them for a favor and all they could see was 400 un-loadable pages looming before them.
 Not only that, but if they clicked away from the page when they were done for the day, the whole thing would reload and they’d lose their spot.